mdohr07/weblog/src/pages/blog/2024-07-12_retraining-week-two.md

 author: "mdohr07"
 image: "/assets/blog/2024-07/simplemath.png"
 alt: Hyroglyphs on a whiteboard and a text that says it's simple math
+musicTitle: "Voyage Voyage - Sirenia"
+mood: Hungry
 ---
-music: "Voyage Voyage - Sirenia"<br>
-mood: Hungry

 After the second week of retraining, I feel good, but also like I need some distance and a break.
 I spent the last weekend studying and then, of course, the retraining continued straight away.
 There was one day when all the calculating really got me down and I couldn't see the forest for the trees.
 Yesterday we were allowed to go home early, but as there was a test today, I studied a bit more to be better prepared.
 As a result, I'm now tired and especially don't want to see numbers anymore!

 I think I've got the conversion of units down now, it's the text problems that are giving me a hard time and are currently my biggest hurdle.